Jerry Bruckheimer: Early life

+Career

 1970s & 1980s: From advertising to film production

 Bruckheimer started producing films in the 1970s after leaving his job in advertising, with director Dick Richards.
-They worked together on the films The Culpepper Cattle Company, Farewell, My Lovely, and March or Die.
-Bruckheimer then worked with Paul Schrader on two films, American Gigolo and Cat People, which began to give him notice in Hollywood.
+They worked together on the films The Culpepper Cattle Company, Farewell, My Lovely and March or Die.
+Bruckheimer then worked with Paul Schrader on two films, American Gigolo and Cat People, which began to attract notice for him in Hollywood.